Agent Skills: Get hash data

 From docs/DB.md, determine which CLI command to use:

 4b.
-Prefer MySQL MCP over CLI (when available)
+Prefer Database MCP tools over CLI (when available)

-If a MySQL MCP tool is available — use it instead of the CLI.
+For PostgreSQL, MySQL, MongoDB, and Redis, check whether MCP tools are available.
+If MCP tools are available — use them instead of the CLI.
 Benefits:

 • Structured output — cleaner results without CLI formatting quirks